zaenk/zaenk.github.io/notes/apache_websocket_proxy.md

 - Apache 2.4.5 or later (2.4.9 or later recommended) ([docs][ws tunnel])
 - `mod_proxy` module enabled

+## Goals

+- Route trafic to through Apache to a Web Socket server with reverse proxy
+- Terminate TLS connection on Apache, so no additional configuration required on the web socket server

 ## Configuration

 - enable `mod_proxy_wstunnel` module